kaizten/kaizten.github.io/development/vue/style-guide.md

 5. Each view containing a form must include a data model.
 Read [this](view-model.md) for more information.

 ## Tags

 1. Language tags should always be camelCase.

 ## Others

-2. The components used by the views must be 99% within kaizten-vue library, meaning the number of files in the `components` folder should tend to 0, with a few exceptions.

 3. The source code, documentation, images, and any other assets must be written in English.
 Additionally, the names of files must also be written in English.